 The starting point is to know how to create balanced, useful content that editors can trust.
 Once they do, you will end up leaving a permanent and reliable trail of news on the web, which can generate more traffic and vouch for your brand.

 In our industry, a lot of unwritten rules exist and you will probably still need to use a company with good media connections for optimal results.
-This guide will help you move on from the poor results you experienced from press releases, to rub join the ranks of other unicorn brands like Tesla, Amazon, Microsoft and others!
+This guide will help you move on from the poor results you experienced from press releases, to join the ranks of other unicorn brands like Tesla, Amazon, Microsoft and many more!

 In this guide, you will learn in less than 3 minutes how to create authentic news content editors will approve easier: